Prehistoric Rock Art

 European Rock Art

-The Franco-Cantabrian group of cave sites can be divided into three phases.
+Franco-Cantabrian cave art can be divided into three phases.
 In the first or Lower Aurignacian phase, there are engravings drawn with the finger on soft clay walls.
 They are either simple spirals and frets, or crude representations of animals.
 There are paintings of animals, the crude contours done in black, yellow or red.
 And there are stencilled silhouettes of human hands, produced by laying the hand on the wall and blowing the colour over it or tracing the outline.

-In the second or Upper Aurignacian phase we find engravings and paintings of animals represented with remarkable adherence to nature.
+In the second or Upper Aurignacian phase we find engravings, paintings and charcoal drawings of animals represented with remarkable adherence to nature.
 The colours used are red and black, and the most essential details of the body are reproduced as well as the contours.

 In the third or Lower Magdalenian phase both engravings and paintings reach the highest stage of their development.
 Proportions and details are masterfully portrayed.
 In the engravings, spaces are often rendered by hatching.
 Paintings are black partially filled in with brown or red, and there is expert use of shading.
 Quite apart from their artistic interest, these representations give us an idea of the life of these paleolithic men.
 We see them in their principal occupation, hunting, and we can study their weapons, tools and ornaments.
 The stone age painters were complete masters in the art of rendering movement.
 A large number of their pictures are full of excitement and animation, as for instance the fighting scene from the Galeria del Roble, near Morella la Vella, Castellon in Spain.

-For a description and photo of the oldest known carving of a human figure, see: Venus of Hohle Fels (35,000-40,000 BCE).
-See also the therianthropic Lion Man of Hohlenstein Stadel (c.30,000 BCE).
+For a description and photo of the oldest known carving of a human figure, see: Venus of Hohle Fels (38,000-33,000 BCE).
+See also the therianthropic Lion Man of Hohlenstein Stadel (c.38,000 BCE).

 African Rock Art